VagishM6/web_server_system/README.md

 # web_server_system
-A web server that is capabel of receiving inputs from the client side from form fields of the HTML page, and store them as a CSV file.
+A web server that is capabel of receiving inputs from the client side from form fields of the HTML page, and store them.